This “New Tycoon” Super Stock

 And remember, emerging markets are not at the fringe but at the heart of the global economy.

-According to the IMF, the total production of goods and services in emerging markets is on pace to exceed that of developed nations by 2020!
+According to the IMF, the total production of goods and services in emerging markets is on pace to exceed that of developed nations by the end of 2020!

 Just imagine investing in Johnson & Johnson stock of a century ago.